tabsdata/tutorials/t01_csv_pub_sub/README.md

+# Tutorial 1: Pre-processing, Publishing and Subscribing a CSV (`t01_csv_pub_sub`)

 In this tutorial, we’ll explore how Tabsdata enables Pub/Sub for Tables.

-We'll start by setting up the system and creating a publisher that reads data from a CSV file called `customers.csv` stored in an input directory in the local file system and selects certain columns of interest from it.
-This data will be published as a table called `CUSTOMER_LEADS` within a collection called `CUSTOMERS`.
-Collections are containers for related tables in Tabsdata, to make data organization and management more efficient.

-Next, we'll configure a subscriber to read data from this table and write it to an output directory on the local file system.
+We will start by setting up the Tabsdata server and registering a publisher that reads data from a CSV file, selects some aspects of it, and publishes it as a table within the system.
+Following that, we will register a subscriber that subscribes to this published table, and exports it to the file system in a JOSN lines format.
+We will then demonstrate that when the publisher is rerun to load new data, the subscriber automatically receives it in their external system.

-Finally, we'll implement automated data engineering using Tabsdata to streamline the propagation of changes in the input files to downstream users.

 In a real-world scenario, your data source could be a database, an S3 bucket, or another storage location, while the subscriber could write data to various endpoints such as a database or file system.

 Let’s dive in!
 We’ll start by setting up the system to prepare us to work with the Tabsdata functions.

-# Step 1.
+## Step 1.
 Setting up the system

-## 1.1 Install/Update Tabsdata
+### 1.1 Install/Update Tabsdata

 To install/update the Tabsdata Python package, run this command in your CLI: